rtmigo/markov_walk/README.md

 So now

-`ever_reach_probs[startPos][endPos]` is the probability, that after infinite wandering started at `startPos` will will ever reach the point `endPos`.
+`ever_reach_probs[startPos][endPos]` is the probability, that after infinite wandering started at `startPos` we will ever reach the point `endPos`.

 `walk.right_edge_probs[pos]` is the probability for a starting point `pos`, that after infinite wandering we will leave the table on the right, and not on the left.